hatlabs/sh-esp32/pages/tutorials/onewire-temperature/index.md

 ![Wire link](media/wire_link.jpg "Wire link"){:width="50%"}

+The wire link headers are normally unpopulated.
+Short the wire link plus and GND pins as indicated by the lines.
+Shorting can be done by soldering a short piece of wire directly on the headers, or as I did, by adding header pins and then connecting the pins using [wire wrap](https://en.wikipedia.org/wiki/Wire_wrap).
+(I absolutely *love* wire wrap!)

 [^1]:

     Actually, 1-Wire is ideally constructed as a bus, with a long trunk from which shorter drop cables are split off.